LumaKernel/coqpit.vim/README.md

   - [ ] For now, minimum.
 - [ ] Multiple buffer support
   - [ ] one buffer attaches one goal-window and one info-window
-  - [ ] bug: switching buffers with highligh
+  - [ ] bug: switching buffers with highlight
 - [ ] More flexible settings
   - [ ] Reset window
   - [x] CoqToCursor with ceiling (now, flooring)